CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/spec.md

 3. OUTPUT:

-       Will generate one vCard and QRCODE file per row in the csv_file.
+    The code will generate one vCard and QRCODE file per row in the csv_file.
 The filename will be the first name in the row (e.g. foo.vcf/png).
     All the files will be in the `output` directory(vcard , qrcode and leave data).

       * This is a sample vcard file

                     BEGIN:VCARD
                     VERSION:2.1
                     N:Reeves;Anne
                     FN:Anne Reeves
                     ORG:Authors, Inc.
                     TITLE:Visual merchandiser
                     TEL;WORK;VOICE:666.808.0750x9935
                     ADR;WORK:;;100 Flat Grape Dr.;Fresno;CA;95555;United States of America EMAIL;PREF;INTERNET:anne.reeve@davis.com
                     REV:20150922T195243Z
                     END:VCARD

         The vCard file will have email as file name.